 Flower counts at the Rocky Mountain Biological Laboratory.

 Running thermal tolerance trials on bumblebees in the field!
+From left to right: Jackie, Brayden, and myself.